hobbyfarm/guacamole-common-js/README.md

 The project is split into two main parts:

 - **Build Scripts**: Located in the `scripts/` directory.
-These scripts are responsible for downloading, unzipping, transforming, and rebuilding the Guacamole source code.
+These scripts are responsible for downloading, unzipping, transforming, testing and rebuilding the Guacamole source code.
-- **Published Package**: The final npm package is assembled in the `guac-dist/` folder, containing:
-  - A `dist/` directory with the built ES module (`index.js`)
-  - A `package.json` file configured for ES modules
+- **GitHub Workflows**: Located in the `.github/workflows` directory.
+This folder contains the following 3 jobs:
+  - `renovate-runner.yml`: The job to run our renovate bot (once per month)
+  - `build.yml`: The build job to build and test our bundled esm module on PRs
+  - `release.yml`: A job which triggers a new release if changes were made to the **VERSION** const of our `build-guacamole.js`

 ## Repository Structure
 ```
 my-guac-repo/
 ├─ .github/
 │   └─ workflows/
+│       ├─ build.yml
+│       ├─ release.yml
-│       └─ release.yml   # GitHub Actions workflow
+│       └─ renovate-runner.yml
 │
-├─ guac-dist/
+├─ guac-dist/                 # not contained in this repo, but created if build-guacamole.js is run
 │   ├─ dist/
-│   │   └─ index.js      # Final ESM build
+│   │   └─ index.js           # final ESM build
 │   ├─ README.md              # npm Readme (copied from main repo)
 │   └─ package.json           # npm package metadata
 │
 ├─ scripts/
-│   ├─ package.json      # Dev depedendencies
+│   ├─ node_modules/          # compiled dev dependencies
+│   ├─ tests/
+│   │   └─ test-exports.mjs   # file to test our npm package exports
-│   ├─ build-guacamole.js
+│   ├─ build-guacamole.js     # file to build our npm package
+│   ├─ package-lock.json
-│   └─ check-latest.js
+│   └─ package.json           # dev dependencies metadata
 │
 ├─ README.md             # Main repo Readme
 └─ LICENSE               # Apache 2.0 License